 'If it makes you feel better,' he continues, 'we don't think it was targeted.
 We have camera footage, but it's on a twenty-four-hour loop so we won't be able get anything until this evening.
 I promise you, though, that whoever did this will be caught and severely apprehended.
 We don't tolerate this type of behaviour at Woodcreek.'

 Eden looks at me and then back at Matt, incredulous.

 'Funnily enough,' she says, 'I don't think that does make her feel better.'
 She reaches out and squeezes my hand.
 Her skin is warm against mine.
 'You can stay in my room, if you want.
 The bed should be big enough for us both, and I don't mind sharing if you don't.
 We can make a movie night out of it – you like Disney?'

 'That sounds nice,' I reply, nodding with an absentminded smile.
 Even though her gesture is nice – more than I expected, even – it's hard to try and be happy right now.
 My mind flashes back to the broken glass shattered on my floor and I look at Matt.
 'Can we do that?'

 Dead If You DoMystery / Thriller

-[EDITOR'S CHOICE] When Haley Bell is offered a scholarship to study at the exclusive Woodcreek College, famous for moulding the world's brightest thinkers, politicians and entrepreneurs, she jumps at the opportunity.
-Except when she arrives, the mu...
+A campus thriller: suspense, murder & one handsome roommate. ***** When Haley Bell is offered a scholarship to study at the exclusive Woodcreek College, famous for moulding the wo...